 India aims to launch first indigenous COVID-19 vaccine by August 15

-New Delhi, July 03: India's first indegenous coronavirus vaccine may be launched by August 15, with the Indian Council of Medical Research (ICMR) fast-tracking efforts to develop "COVAXIN" in partnership with Bharat Biotech International Limited.
+New Delhi, July 03: India's first indigenous coronavirus vaccine may be launched by August 15, with the Indian Council of Medical Research (ICMR) fast-tracking efforts to develop "COVAXIN" in partnership with Bharat Biotech International Limited.

 "It is envisaged to launch the vaccine for public health use latest by 15th August 2020 after completion of all clinical trials.
 BBIL is working expeditiously to meet the target, however, final outcome will depend on the cooperation of all clinical trial sites involved in this project," the ICMR said.